-The National Association of Insurance Commissioners (“NAIC”) charged the Long-Term Care Insurance (EX) Task Force (“LTCI (EX) Task Force”) with developing a consistent national approach for reviewing current long-term care insurance (“LTCI”) rates that results in actuarially appropriate increases being granted by the states in a timely manner.
-Considering that charge and the threat posed by the current LTCI environment both to consumers and the state-based system of insurance regulation, the LTCI (EX) Task Force developed this framework for a multi-state actuarial (“MSA”) LTCI rate review process (“MSA Review”).
+The NAIC charged the Long-Term Care Insurance (EX) Task Force with developing a consistent national approach for reviewing current long-term care insurance (LTCI) rates that results in actuarially appropriate increases being granted by the states in a timely manner and eliminates cross-state rate subsidization.
+Considering that charge and the threat posed by the current LTCI environment both to consumers and the state-based system (SBS) of insurance regulation, the Task Force developed this framework for a multi-state actuarial (MSA) LTCI rate review process (MSA Review).

-This framework is based upon the extensive efforts of the LTCI Multi-State Review (EX) Subgroup, including its experience with a pilot program conducted by the pilot program’s rate review team (“Pilot Team”).
-As part of that pilot program, the Pilot Team reviewed seven LTCI premium rate increase proposals and issued MSA Advisory Reports recommending actuarially justified state-by-state rate increases.
+This framework is based upon the extensive efforts of the Long-Term Care Insurance Multistate Rate Review (EX) Subgroup, including its experience with a pilot program conducted by the pilot program’s rate review team (Pilot Team).
+As part of that pilot program, the Pilot Team reviewed LTCI premium rate increase proposals and issued MSA Advisory Reports recommending actuarially justified state-by-state rate increases.
 This framework aims to institutionalize a refined version of the Pilot Team’s approach to create a voluntary and efficient MSA Review that produces reliable and nationally consistent rate recommendations that state insurance regulators and insurers can depend upon.
-The MSA Review has been designed to leverage the limited LTCI actuarial expertise among state insurance departments by combining that expertise into a single review process analyzing in force LTCI premium rate increase proposals (“rate proposal”) and producing an MSA Advisory Report for the benefit and use of all state insurance departments.
-The goal of this framework is to create a process that will not only encourage insurers to submit their LTCI products for multi-state review, but also provide insurance departments the requisite confidence in the MSA Review so that they will voluntarily rely upon that process’s recommendations when conducting their own state level reviews of in force LTCI rate increase filings.
+The MSA Review has been designed to leverage the limited LTCI actuarial expertise among state insurance departments by combining that expertise into a single review process analyzing in force LTCI premium rate increase proposals or rate proposal and producing an MSA Advisory Report for the benefit and use of all state insurance departments.
+Note that rate decrease proposals can be contemplated within the MSA Review.
+The same concepts of this MSA Framework would be applied, if such a rate decrease proposal is received for MSA Review.
+The goal of this framework is to create a process that will not only encourage insurers to submit their LTCI products for multi-state review, but also provide insurance departments the requisite confidence in the MSA Review so they will voluntarily utilize the Multistate Actuarial LTCI Rate Review Team’s (MSA Team’s) recommendations when conducting their own state level reviews of in force LTCI rate increase filings.
 Ultimately, the MSA Review is designed to foster as much consistency as possible between states in their respective approaches to rate increases.

-The purpose of this document is to function as a user’s manual for the MSA Review that communicates to NAIC members, state insurance department staff, and external stakeholders how the MSA Review works to the benefit of state insurance departments and how insurers might engage in the MSA Review.
-This user’s manual is intended to communicate the governance, policies, procedures, and actuarial methodologies supporting the MSA Review.
-State insurance regulators can utilize the information and guidance contained herein to understand the basis of the multi-state actuarial LTCI rate review team’s (“MSA Team”) MSA Advisory Reports.
-Insurance companies can access the information and guidance contained herein to understand how to engage in the MSA Review, and how the MSA Advisory Report may impact the insurer’s in force LTCI premium rate increase filing decisions and interactions with individual state insurance regulators.
+The purpose of this document is to function as a framework for the MSA Review that communicates to NAIC members, state insurance department staff, and external stakeholders how the MSA Review works to the benefit of state insurance departments and how insurers might engage in the MSA Review.
+This MSA framework is intended to communicate the governance, policies, procedures, and actuarial methodologies supporting the MSA Review.
+State insurance regulators can utilize the information and guidance contained herein to understand the basis of the MSA Team’s MSA Advisory Reports.
+Insurance companies can access the information and guidance contained herein to understand how to engage in the MSA Review, and how the MSA Advisory Report may affect the insurers’ in force LTCI premium rate increase filing decisions and interactions with individual state insurance regulators.

-This document will be maintained by NAIC staff under the oversight of the LTCI (EX) Task Force and be revised as directed by the Task Force.
+This document will be maintained by NAIC staff under the oversight of the Task Force and be revised as directed by the Task Force or an appointed subgroup.
 This document will be part of the NAIC library of official publications and copyrighted.

 State Participation in the MSA Review